SCIENTIFIC EVIDENCEfor the benefits of The Mediterranean Diet

 1. Lifestyle, Mediterranean diet and survival in European post-myocardial infarction patients.
 Eur J Cardiovasc Prev Rehabil.
 2006 Dec;13(6):894-900.

 There is a strong relationship between lifestyle and dietary habits and mortality in post-MI patients.
 The findings implicate that substantial health gain can be obtained by better adherence to dietary and lifestyle recommendations.
 Non-smoking, physical activity, moderate alcohol consumption and a Mediterranean-type diet were associated with lower all-causes mortality.
+Presence of at least three healthy behaviours was associated with 40% lower mortality.

 PLEASE BE AWARE THAT THIS PAGE IS BEING UPDATED AND ENRICHED ON A WEEKLY BASIS